Florence Welch says 'Dance Fever' is "'Lungs’ with more self-knowledge"

 She went on to say that she’s realised “you don’t have to date bad people to make good songs”, adding: “[I no longer have] the energy to be in a huge amount of emotional distress and make work.”

+As for the experience of maintaining an alcohol-free lifestyle throughout the pandemic, Welch explained: “When you’re sober it is unfiltered reality all day every day.
+You don’t get a brain break.

+“I really fucking empathise with anyone who did relapse in those two years because I think it was probably the closest I’ve ever thought about it.”

-Elsewhere in the conversion, Welch opened up about her complicated feelings around motherhood while speaking about her goals for the future outside of music.
+Elsewhere in the conversation, Welch opened up about her complicated feelings around motherhood while speaking about her goals for the future outside of music.

-“I had this drive underneath me and I was like if these songs want to get out, I have to get them out fast, because I do have other desires,” she explained.
+“I had this drive underneath me and I was like if these songs want to get out, I have to get them out fast, because I do have other desires,” she said.

 ‘Dance Fever’ has already been previewed by the singles ‘My Love’, ‘King’, ‘Heaven Is Here’ and the aforementioned ‘Free’ – check out the full album tracklist here.